Visiting Scholar

 Visiting Student

-The CAEA accepts a limited number of non-degree visiting graduate students who are pursuing their Ph.D. degree in areas of East Asian art history and visual culture at institutions in Asia that are related to the research interests of faculty and graduate students in the Department of Art History.
-The students must be have full-time student status at their home institution.
-These international applications require an invitation from the CAEA and
+The CAEA accepts a limited number of non-degree visiting graduate students who are pursuing their Ph.D. degrees in areas of East Asian art history and visual culture.
+The student's research should be related to the research interests of faculty and graduate students in the University of Chicago Department of Art History.
+The students must have full-time student status at their home institution.
+These applications require an invitation from the CAEA.

-These must be received by December 1 of the year prior to the beginning of the appointment.
-(The academic year is from September to June.)
+Documents must be received by November 15th of the year prior to the beginning of the appointment.
+(The academic year begins in September and ends in June.)

 Office of international Affairs guideline